If you have heard of any myths or misconceptions about counselling/therapy. Perhaps the videos below may help put them straight.

 For more information, see Peer Support Mentoring

 Psychotherapy and Counselling sessions range from £35 to £50 per session, depending on the therapist you choose.
-Calm Journey does however offer a sliding scale for people on low incomes (Please discuss this with your chosen therapist)
+Calm Journey can reduce its session costs where appropriate, but terms and conditions do apply (Please discuss this with your chosen therapist).

 There is some overlap – and also some difference between the titles.
 If you are not sure, this is something you can ask your therapist about.